 Transport BasicsTransport Basics

-Before we get into the finer details, there are a few basic things we need to cover.
-Mainly regarding the city’s geography, street grid, and what people mean when they say they’re going “uptown” or “downtown.”
+Before we get into the finer details, we need to cover a few basic things.
+Mainly regarding the City’s geography, street grid, and what people mean when they say they’re going “uptown” or “downtown.”

-If you’ve been a resident of the city for some time, then feel free to skip this part.
-Otherwise, read on to learn how the city and its transportation system is divided up.
+If you’ve been a resident of the City for some time, then feel free to skip this part.
+Otherwise, read on to learn how the City and its transportation system are divided up.

-New York City is divided into five boroughs.
-The main subway system only operates in four of them, Manhattan, Brooklyn, Queens, and the Bronx.
-The exception being Staten Island, which has its own train system that only runs on Staten Island.
+Five boroughs divide New York City.
+The primary subway system only operates in Manhattan, Brooklyn, Queens, and the Bronx.
+The exception is Staten Island, which has a train system that only runs on Staten Island.
 While you’ll usually see subway maps that depict both systems, there is no physical connection.
-Getting to Staten Island will mean having to take the (free) Staten Island Ferry or crossing the Verrazano-Narrows Bridge.
+Getting to Staten Island will mean taking the (free) Staten Island Ferry or crossing the Verrazano-Narrows Bridge.
 But while there may be no physical connection, there is a free transfer between the two systems.
-If you pay at one system and swipe at the other within two hours that ride is free.
+That ride is free if you pay at one system and swipe at the other within two hours.

 While the NYC subway might be the primary transit system, it’s not the only one in the greater metropolitan area.
-Other train systems operate in the city which should not be confused with the subway.
-These include:
+Other train systems operate in the City, which should not be confused with the subway.